isidroc/kekulescope/README.md

 # KekuleScope

-This repository contains the code and scripts to generate the compound activity prediction models reported in:
+This repository contains the 33 data sets, code and scripts needed to generate the compound activity prediction models reported in:

 _KekuleScope: improved prediction of cancer cell line sensitivity using convolutional neural networks trained on compound images_